 Is This New Technology Right For Your Business?
 10 Helpful Factors To Consider

-Your business is constantly evolving, as is the technology you use to keep things running.
+Is This New Technology Right For Your Business 10 Helpful Factors To Consider Your business is constantly evolving, as is the technology you use to keep things running.
 While it doesn’t always make sense to upgrade a tool or invest in a brand-new solution, sometimes it’s more efficient and cost-effective to jump on the latest developments.

 Given the cost of certain technologies, it may be a big financial decision to adopt a new tech tool.
 That’s why we asked Forbes Technology Council members how a business owner can determine if a certain tool is right for their organization.
 Here are a few important factors to consider when making your decision.

 Don’t follow the crowd—make sure that the new technology is mature and fits within your culture and business strategy.
 Watch how the new technology is being embraced and the issues that occur.
 Then decide if it is time for your company to use this technology. – Ray Murphy, Leo Cyber Security

 If it’s a business process that can be consistently handled in a manual manner, then it’s ripe for a tech investment.
 In addition, if it’s a technology that will open a new distribution channel or optimize customer lifetime value, then we consider it. – Jen Grogono, uStudio

 We take security, scalability and efficiency into account when deciding on whether or not a technology is right for our organization.
 If a technology solution will help us maximize efficiency and scale easily, without sacrificing security, we would be interested in evaluating that solution. – Robert Morcos, Social Mobile